Battle of Mount Li

-The Battle of Mount Li (驪山 (Lí Shān)) was a decisive clash that occurred in Ancient China in 771 BC near the twin cities of Haojing and Fengjing, at the foot of Mount Li.
-The battle was fought between the royal army of King You of Zhou and the combined armies of the states of Shen and Zeng, supported by the Quanrong.
-The outcome was a crushing victory for the insurgents that caused the collapse of the Western Zhou, and ushered in the beginning of the Eastern Zhou and Spring and Autumn period.
+The Battle of Mount Li (驪山 (Lí Shān)) was a military conflict in Ancient China that occurred in 771 BC at the foothills of Mount Li near the twin cities of Haojing and Fengjing, which were Zhou dynasty's capitals at the time.
+The battle was fought between the royal army of King You of Zhou and the combined rebel armies of the vassal states Shen and Zeng, the latter being supported by the Quanrong barbarians.
+The outcome was a decisive victory for the rebels, who crushed the royalist army, killed King You and sacked the capital Haojing, and the Western Zhou dynasty collapsed as a result.
+The surviving Zhou court was forced to migrate eastwards across the Yellow Rivers to a new capital at Luoyi to establish the Eastern Zhou dynasty, thus beginning the Spring and Autumn period.